uwdb/Cosette/examples/conditional/conditional.md

     Q1 is only equivalent to Q1 if "Security" uses only its own employees on the projects it runs.

+2. Second example From Deutsch et al. (Penn TR 2001) see `fkPennTR.cos`.
+    ```
+    schema depts(DName:int, DProj:int);
+    schema teams(TProj:int, TMember:int); -- TMember is a fk to payroll.Empl
+    schema payroll(PDept:int, Empl:int); -- Empl is pk
+    table Depts(depts);
+    table Teams(teams);
+    table Payroll(payroll)；
+    ```

+    create view V2 (
+        SELECT t.TMember as E, p.PDept as D, t.TProj as P FROM teams t, payroll p
+        WHERE t.TMember = p.Empl
+    )
+    ```

+    Q1:
+    ```
+    SELECT t.TMember
+    FROM Depts d, Teams t
+    WHERE d.Dproj = t.TProj and d.DName = 'Security'
+    ```

+    Q2
+    ```
+    SELECT v1.E
+    FROM Depts d, V2 v2
+    WHERE d.DName = 'Security' and d.DProj = v.P and d.DName = v2.D
+    ```

+    Q1 is only equivalent to Q1 if "Security" uses only its own employees on the projects it runs.

-2. Using foreign key to do join elimination. [blog article about oracle](https://danischnider.wordpress.com/2015/12/01/foreign-key-constraints-in-an-oracle-data-warehouse/)
+3. Using foreign key to do join elimination. [blog article about oracle](https://danischnider.wordpress.com/2015/12/01/foreign-key-constraints-in-an-oracle-data-warehouse/)

     Assume a fact table SALES and 3 dimension tables PRODUCTS, CUSTOMERS and TIMES.
 There are 3 foreign keys (prod_id, cust_id, time_id) in SALES referring to primary keys of each demension table.